Banaanae/ahk_v/README.md

 - Get some common blocks done
 - Make a code generator for ahk
 - Add more blocks and guis
+- Wiki for each saying what it does + examples

 This project isn't affiliated with AutoHotKey